xraypy/xraylarch/doc/tutorial/builtins.rst

     Create a new Unicode object from the given encoded string. encoding defaults to the current default string encoding. errors can be 'strict', 'replace' or 'ignore' and defaults to 'strict'.

-.. function:: which(object)

-    return full path of object

 .. function:: zip(seq1 [, seq2 [...]])